glendmaatita/Tolkien/README.md

 #### Site Variables

     site.url            // URL of your web.
 Defined at config.yml
     site.title          // Title of your web.
 Defined at config.yml
     site.tagline        // Tagline.
 Defined at config.yml
     site.posts          // Get all posts
     site.pages          // Get all pages
-    site.siteCategories // Get all posts's categories
+    site.categories     // Get all posts's categories

+### Category Variables

+    category.url    // URL for category page.
+This page may contains a list of post of certain category category.name   // Category's name
+    category.posts  // get all category's posts.
+A list of post with certain category

 #### Post Variables